ricardobranco777/xhash/README.md

 # xhash
 This Go program uses goroutines to calculate multiple hashes on strings, files and directories.
 By default it reads from standard input.
-You may select algorithms by groups of digest size, digest family or specific algorithms.
-Use the _*-all*_ option to (de)select all algorithms.

 # Usage